 For our 20th wedding anniversary in ’08, Karen and I ran up to Maine and PEI for a celebratory vacation.
 As we looked out from Camden over coffee and the sunrise on Penobscot Bay she put the question to me pointedly “What three things are you going to do in the next twenty years?”

 I thought about Karen’s question for the rest of the trip as we tucked into lobster on Mount Desert Island, clams and early corn in Calais, kelp chips in St. John, Moule Frites in Charlottetown, and blueberries pretty much with everything.
 No restaurant, no cookbook, but something to do with cooking…

 The next puzzle piece fell into place while walking in Williamsburg (here in Brooklyn) with my friend and co-founder, Lane Goldstone.
-While loitering outside the original Lorimer Avenue location of Brooklyn Kitchen, I noticed a copper sauté pan hanging on the back wall I did not recognize.
+While loitering outside the original Lorimer Avenue location of Brooklyn Kitchen, we noticed a copper sauté pan hanging on the back wall we did not recognize.
 Upon inquiring, I learned that the unmarked pan was one an occasional few the shop was having made in Bushwick by an outfit called Hammersmith, which owned the tooling for a full range of copper cookware that used to be produced by the Waldow Company in Brooklyn until the 1970s.

 The story picks up from here over at our blog, but suffice it to say that almost immediately, BCC became a much bigger deal that any of us dreamed.
 Though started with our full commitment, BCC initially lacked the skills a design / manufacturing / retailing outfit might like to have on its bench.
 We now see that as an advantage – having weathered the Hammersmith phase and with the support of hundreds of customers, family and friends, we have been free to recreate BCC right down to the rivets.

 The results are merely the best and most beautiful copper cookware in history.